marksimpson82/personal-site-blog/_posts/2017-05-12-ms-wheel-mouse-optical-redux-wmo-1-1-windows-10-x64.md

 I’ve also heard rumblings about some games viewing this as dodgy (from an anti-cheat perspective), but haven’t confirmed it.
 I ran all games for years with exactly the same method without issue.

-  * Backup the following files:%systemroot%\system32\drivers\usbport.sys
+* Backup the following files:
+  * %systemroot%\system32\drivers\usbport.sys
-    %systemroot%\system32\drivers\usbxhci.sys
+  * %systemroot%\system32\drivers\usbxhci.sys
 * Create an account on overclock.net
 * Download the [signed driver](http://www.overclock.net/t/1597441/digitally-signed-sweetlow-1000hz-mouse-driver) and unzip it somewhere
 * Download the updated (non-signed) hidusbf.sys file from [this post](http://www.overclock.net/t/1597441/digitally-signed-sweetlow-1000hz-mouse-driver/480#post_25977633)
 * Replace the hidusbf.sys in the signed driver directory (DRIVER/AMD64/hidusbf.sys) with the one you just grabbed
 * Open a cmd prompt with admin privileges and type the following commands
-      * bcdedit -set loadoptions DISABLE\_INTEGRITY\_CHECKS
+  * `bcdedit -set loadoptions DISABLE_INTEGRITY_CHECKS`
-      * bcdedit -set TESTSIGNING ON
+  * `bcdedit -set TESTSIGNING ON`
 * Reboot
 * Browse to the signed driver directory
 * Right click HIDUSBF.INF and choose “install”
 * Run Setup.exe
 * Check the “filter” box
 * Set the polling rate to 1000hz or whatever you want
 * Click “install service”
 * Click “restart” (the button in the setup.exe, not restart your PC!)
 * [Check your mouserate](http://zowie.benq.com/en/support/mouse-rate-checker.html) – it should be north of 125hz

 Thanks to sweetlow and co for this bit of magic.